kachayev/quiche4j/README.md

 ## TODO

-- [ ] Documentation (like... a lot)
 - [ ] Propagate Rust panics into Java exceptions
 - [ ] Publish Maven and Cargo artifacts
+- [ ] All "xxx" comments both from Java and Rust code
+- [ ] qlog support
 - [ ] Experiment with in-memory serialization (Arrow?) to deal with (presumably) high overhead of manipulating objects in native code
-- [ ] All "xxx" comments both from Java and Rust code

 ## Copyright